brianleroux/bots/readme.md

   // event is an arbitrary payload of data from whatever source invoked the Lambda
   // context is an object with information about the execution environment
-  //   AND it has function members for asynchronous: `succeed`, `fail` or shorthand err first `done` context.done(null, {ok:true})
+  //   AND it has function members for asynchronous: `succeed`, `fail` or shorthand err first `done`
+  //   alternately you can pass third param of a node style callback (aka an errback) context.done(null, {ok:true})
 }
 ```